azigler/ranvier-zpanel/README.md

 As of now, this bundle has only been tested with [ranvier-datasource-couchdb](https://github.com/azigler/ranvier-datasource-couchdb) serving all entity data.

+This bundle requires Ranvier to be using at least [Node v12.18.2 LTS](https://nodejs.org/en/blog/release/v12.18.2/).

 ### Instructions

 1. Install this bundle in your Ranvier repository.